Reilly00/Universal-Design-Project/IoT Development/README_CardReader.md

 ### Key Features
-Real-time Data Retrieval: The IoT prototype employs the RFID RC522 setup on a Raspberry Pi to retrieve historical medical data instantly from patients with dementia, providing caregivers and medical professionals as a Doctors with up-to-date information.
+Real-time Data Retrieval: The IoT prototype employs the RFID RC522 setup on a Raspberry Pi to retrieve historical medical data instantly from patients with dementia, providing caregivers and medical professionals as Doctors with up-to-date information.

 ### Seamless Communication:
 Care Connect fosters a network of seamless communication,